Laser Therapy in De Quervain’s Tenosynovitis

 3.1 Principles of Laser Therapy

-Laser therapy is a non-invasive treatment that uses specific wavelengths of light to promote tissue repair, reduce inflammation, and alleviate pain.
-The primary mechanisms include:
+Low-level laser therapy (LLLT) is a non-invasive treatment that uses specific wavelengths of light to promote tissue repair, reduce inflammation, and alleviate pain.
+The primary mechanisms of LLLT include:

 3.2 Advantages Over Traditional Treatments